 Appalachian Trail runs 2175 miles, stretching from Georgia to Maine.
 The trail provides a continuous green pathway through a chain of mountains and hills.
 Of the vast trail way, 90 miles is home to Massachusetts.
 Traveling over Mount Everett in the south, all the way up and through Mount Greylock in the north.
 The Appalachian Trail provides offers hiking for both the long-distance or day hiker.

 Bash Bish Falls is the highest single-drop waterfall in the state.
-Take a hike and enjoy a picnic on the rocks.
+Take a hike and enjoy a picnic on the rocks (Picnic areas - CLOSED to aid in the prevention of spreading COVID-19).
 Explore the neighboring wilderness at Mt.
 Washington State Park, or cross the border into New York’s Taconic State Park.

 Located only minutes from the bustle of downtown Boston, the DCR Blue Hills Reservation stretches over 7,000 acres from Quincy to Dedham, Milton to Randolph, providing a green oasis in an urban environment.
 Rising above the horizon, Great Blue Hill reaches a height of 635 feet, the highest of the 22 hills in the Blue Hills chain.
 From the rocky summit visitors can see over the entire metropolitan area.
 With its scenic views, varied terrain and 125 miles of trails, the Blue Hills Reservation offers year-round enjoyment for the outdoor enthusiast.